 Students are required to attend all class sessions.
-In the event a student does not attend twenty percent or more class sessions in any one semester (for any reason), the student may not be eligible to receive academic credit for the class unless arrangements are made with the class teacher and Administrator.
+In the event a student does not attend twenty percent or more class sessions in any one semester (including excused absences), the student may not be eligible to receive academic credit for the class unless arrangements are made with the class teacher and Administrator and an Attendance Improvement Contract is signed.